-An affirmative action plan ("AAP") is a combination of policies and procedures a company utilizes to prohibit discrimination and promote employment opportunities for women, minorities and disabled individuals.
+An affirmative action plan (AAP) is a combination of policies and procedures a company utilizes to prohibit discrimination and promote employment opportunities for women, minorities and disabled individuals.

-Minneapolis Ordinance 139.50 requires every contractor entering into a contract with the City of Minneapolis in excess of $50,000 have an approved written affirmative action plan on file with the Minneapolis Department of Civil Rights prior to working on a construction project.
+Minneapolis Ordinance 139.50(d) requires every developer, contractor, consultant, supplier, or vendor (Company\) entering into a contract with the City of Minneapolis to have an approved written AAP on file with the Minneapolis Department of Civil Rights (MDCR) prior to execution of the contract if:

 2. An amended contract’s cumulative amount is over $50,000.

 3. There is more than one contract with a combined total over $50,000.

 There are three (3) options for submitting a plan: